Federico Di Francesco: Pescara

 Di Francesco began his career on Pescara's youth categories.
-In the 2012–13 season, he was the captain of Primavera team, and was called up by manager Cristian Bucchi to the first team.
+In the 2012–13 season, he was the captain of the Primavera team, and was subsequently called up by manager Cristian Bucchi to the first team.

-On 30 March 2013, Di Francesco made his professional debut, playing the last 3 minutes in a 3–0 away loss against Parma.
+On 30 March 2013, Di Francesco made his professional debut, playing the last three minutes in a 3–0 away loss against Parma.

 Parma

-In August Di Francesco joined Parma in a co-ownership deal for €500, and was subsequently loaned to Gubbio.
+In August, Di Francesco joined Parma in a co-ownership deal for €500, and was subsequently loaned to Gubbio.
 Parma subsidized Gubbio €100,000.

-In January 2014 he returned to Pescara, but in a loan deal.
-In June 2014 Parma signed him outright for an undisclosed fee.
+In January 2014, he returned to Pescara on loan.
+In June 2014, Parma signed him outright for an undisclosed fee.

-On 8 August 2014, he left for U.S. Cremonese.
+On 8 August 2014, he left for Cremonese.

 On 25 June 2015, Di Francesco became a free agent after the bankruptcy of Parma.

 Lanciano

-He was signed by S.S.
-Virtus Lanciano 1924 in a three-year contract on 8 July 2015.
+He was signed by Virtus Lanciano in a three-year contract on 8 July 2015.

 Bologna

 On 23 June 2016, Bologna signed Di Francesco from Lanciano for a reported €1.5 million.